LGBTQ rights in Israel: LGBTQ immigration to Israel and the Law of Return

-On 10 June 2011, the Law of Return was tested when a gay male couple, one Jewish and one Catholic, made Aliyah to Israel.
+On 10 June 2011, the Law of Return was tested when a gay male couple from the United States, one Jewish and one Catholic, made Aliyah to Israel.
 This couple was the first same-sex, different-religion married couple to request joint Aliyah status, although opposite-sex married couples of different religions receive joint Aliyah as a matter of course.
 The Jewish man quickly received citizenship but the decision of citizenship for his husband was delayed by the Ministry of the Interior despite the clause in the law saying the spouse of the Jewish immigrant must also be granted citizenship.
 On 10 August 2011, the Ministry of the Interior granted citizenship to the non-Jewish husband as required by the Law of Return.
 In 2014, Interior Minister Gidon Sa'ar officially decided that, according to the Law of Return, Jews in same-sex relationships married abroad wishing to immigrate to Israel can do so—even if their partners are not Jewish—and both they and their partners will receive Israeli citizenship.

 In December 2016, Attorney General Avichai Mandelblit issued an instruction to Israel's Interior Ministry to consider applications for citizenship by same-sex and opposite-sex couples equally under the same terms.
 The same-sex spouse of an Israeli citizen will now be able to claim Israeli citizenship at the same speed as an opposite-sex spouse.
 Previously, same-sex couples had to wait up to seven years, and would generally only be granted permanent residency rather than citizenship.
 The process was far quicker for opposite-sex couples.
 The decision came in response to a lawsuit filed before the High Court of Justice by the Gay Fathers Association.